RavanH/xml-sitemap-feed/readme.txt

 == Changelog ==

+= 5.2.3 =
+* FIX Cannot use return value in write context

 = 5.2.2 =
 * FIX invalid date format on some PHP versions
 * FIX Can't use function return value in write context